We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Taylor Murray

-We preferred pans on the lighter side, which allowed them to heat up faster and made it easier to move them in and out of the oven, as well as to swirl crepe batter around.
+We preferred pans on the lighter side, which allowed them to heat up faster.
+They were also easier to move in and out of the oven and swirl crepe batter around.

 A lightweight pan is also the secret of the bit of culinary magic, where one uses a flick of the wrist to send vegetables careening up the edge of the pan and back onto themselves.
 If the pan is too heavy, it becomes impossible to sauté with one hand.
 Some pans were so heavy, that they required two hands to lift, which would make tasks like sautéing vegetables and swirling batter pretty tough.
 In general, we found that pans under three pounds and three ounces were the easiest to lift, even when full of food.